nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

-The above two techniques (source archive, or ns-3-allinone repository via Git) are useful to get the most basic installation of |ns3| with a few addons (pybindgen for generating Python bindings, and netanim for network animiations).
+The above two techniques (source archive, or ns-3-allinone repository via Git) are useful to get the most basic installation of |ns3| with a few addons (pybindgen for generating Python bindings, and netanim for network animations).
 The third repository provided by default in ns-3-allinone is called ``bake``.

 Bake is a tool for coordinated software building from multiple repositories,